cfoss-coveo/search-ui/README.md

 All changes contributed through Pull requests will be packaged as releases.
 Releases are completed through the "Releases" tab in this GitHub repository; then, deployment to MWS follows the reguar release management cycle accordingly.

-Each new verion of this project is defined based on an evaluaton of the impacts of changes against any formerly up-to-date Search UI implementation.
+Each new verion of this project is defined based on an evaluaton of the impacts of changes against any formerly up-to-date LIVE Search UI implementation on Canada.ca.
 The scope constitutes of all files within the "dist" folder (distribution files), which are JavaScript scripts and CSS styles.
-The usage of feautures can also be considered as part of the evaluation of impact.
-For example, a feature of the Javascript which is known by certitude to have never been used in a production environment, wouldn't cause any breaking change if modified and therefore, wouldn't generate a major version.
+Additionally, volume of usage for features can also be taken into consideration as part of the evaluation of impact on versioning.
+For example, an interactive feature from the Javascript which is known by certitude to have never been used in a production environment, wouldn't cause any breaking change if modified and therefore, wouldn't generate a major version.

 Search UI follows [Semantic Versioning 2.0.0](https://semver.org/)